Castux/code-club/brainfuck/README.md

 Files in the repository:

 - `bf.lua`: a barebones BF interpreter as a Lua module.
-Uses an infinity memory storage in both directions.
+Uses an infinite memory storage in both directions.
 Generates an error on integer underflows (trying to decrement 0).
 Additional command `?` prints the current state of the tape (positive indices only).
 - `hlbl.lua`: a "higher level" BF interpreter that supports named blocks of code and named variables (see tiers 1 and 2 below)
 -    `interpreter`: a shell script to run either BF or HLBF:

     > `Usage: ./interpreter source [-hl]`
 - `tier1.bf` and `tier2.bf`: examples files to run respectively with the BF or HLBF modules